TensorEx/CLI-Calculator/README.md

 # 🧮 CLI Calculator

 A simple command-line calculator written in Rust that supports basic arithmetic operations.
-Built with Rust 🦀

 ## ⚙️ Features